speedshi/MALMI/README.md

 We are current working on a paper about MALMI.
 When it is published, we will update the paper information here.
 Please cite the paper in your documents if you use MALMI.

+## License
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+## Contact information
+Copyright(C) 2021 Peidong Shi
+Author: Peidong Shi
+Email: peidong.shi@sed.ethz.ch or speedshi@hotmail.com